-(c) All air travel, whether within Australia or overseas, shall be by Business Class, except where an eElected mMember chooses to travel at a cheaper rate.
-If Business Class is not available, Economy Class is to be used.
+- (b) Where air travel is involved, Aapproval for air travel must where possible, to attend should ideally be sought two months prior to departure to facilitate booking. - (c) All air travel, whether within Australia or overseas, shall be by Business Class, except where an eElected mMember chooses to travel at a cheaper rate.
+If Business Class is not available, Economy Class is to be used. - (d) If accommodation is at the eConference or Training venue or in close proximity, taxis should be used for reasonable travel requirements.

-Reason: This part relates to travel within Australia.

-- (d) If accommodation is at the eConference or Training venue or in close proximity, taxis should be used for reasonable travel requirements.
 Where necessary, a hire car may be arranged for the conduct of Council business.
-Costs of taxi fares, vehicle hire and parking which are reasonable, required and incurred in attending eConferences and Training, will be reimbursed by the CouncilCity. - Where in particular circumstances Elected Members desire to travel (e) interstate or intrastate by private motor vehicle, they will be reimbursed for actual accommodation costs which are receipted and vehicle costs in accordance with the local government kilometre allowance up to an equivalent amount that would have been expended had arrangements been made to travel by air.
+Costs of taxi fares, vehicle hire and parking which are reasonable, required and incurred in attending eConferences and Training, will be reimbursed by the CouncilCity. - (e) Where in particular circumstances Elected Members desire to travel interstate or intrastate by private motor vehicle, they will be reimbursed for actual accommodation costs which are receipted and vehicle costs in accordance with the local government kilometre allowance up to an equivalent amount that would have been expended had arrangements been made to travel by air.